 - Pathophysiology: Pathology is the study of diseases.
 Physiology is the biological study of living organisms' functions and parts.
 Pathophysiology courses teach students about the categories, diagnosis methods and complications of common disease categories, such as autoimmune, genetic, circulatory, cardiovascular, reproductive and endocrine.

 - Pharmacology: Students learn about the major drug classifications and the management of drug therapy, including assessing patient age, lifestyle and other variables.
-The course provides a pharmacological foundation necessary in the field of registered nursing.
+The course can provide a pharmacological foundation necessary in the field of registered nursing.

 - Nursing Research and Theory: This course introduces students to the scientific process, including the steps of the research process, experimental studies, surveys and qualitative design.
 Scientific theories are examined through direct applications in nursing.

 - Public Health Nursing: The study of public health nursing and its factors, including socio-economics and the care of individuals, families, communities, systems and populations.
-The course prepares students to become part of large-scale efforts to improve the health of communities.
+The course helps prepare students to become part of large-scale efforts to improve the health of communities.

 - Age-Specific Nursing Care: This topic is divided into numerous courses, each focused on providing healthcare to the different segments of the population, including children, adults and the elderly.
 These courses help prepare students to provide adequate care to patients who, depending on their stage of life, require different approaches to healthcare.

-Most LPN-BSN schools prepare registered nurses to work in general nursing care.
+Most LPN-BSN degree programs are designed to prepare registered nurses to work in general nursing care.
 However, some programs may offer courses that can help students specialize in a certain area of nursing later in their RN careers.
 Specialization training can be attained through practical work experience, as well as online or classroom continuing education courses, workshops or conferences.
 Professional certifying boards issue voluntary certifications in some nursing specialties.
 For example, the American Association of Critical-Care Nurses certifies nurses who care for acutely and critically ill patients and the American Nurses Credentialing Center certifies medical-surgical nurses.
 Other nursing specialties include:

 - Neonatal Nursing